yugabyte/ybu/TFE/YBU-59/YBU-59.md

 #### Resource and object prefix and abbreviations
 In most cases, you can use a prefix for the object identifier, with Security Group names being one of the exceptions.
-As such, resource and object tag names are composite names that include your personal identifier, region, and when appblicable, an availability zone.
+As such, resource and object tag names are composite names that include your personal identifier, region, and when applicable, an availability zone.
 Here are some examples:

 | Resource / Object | Prefix  | Example Name |  Description |